 DO screen your own actions by asking whether you would take the action you are contemplating if there were no merger agreement in place or if the merger were terminated.

 DO consider use of independent persons (lawyers, economists, accountants) to evaluate competitively sensitive information of the parties and make recommendations without disclosing specifics.
+Appropriate approvals are necessary before retainaing any indepenent lawyers, economists, or accountants.

-DO realize that parallel unilateral conduct taken by each party to the transaction may still appear questionable (such as one party bidding, and the other declining to bid on new business where the customer expected two bids), and don’t make matters worse by having had any discussion whatever with the other party about such future business.
+DO realize that even independent actions can still appear questionable if, for example, Dynegy and Enron act in parallel (such as one party bidding, and the other declining to bid on new business where the customer expected two bids).
+So, don’t make matters worse by having had any discussion whatever with the other party about such future business.

 DO realize that, when unilateral decisions must be made that relate to a future time period where the issue becomes whether or not to assume that the transaction will close, it is usually permissible to assume that the transaction will close -- but, because such situations are difficult to evaluate in the abstract, keep in mind the desirability of consulting legal counsel on specific situations.

-DO consider a written information-access plan identifying the merger-specific purpose for any information exchange, and a “Fire or Chinese Wall” so that no one except the merger-planning staff will have access to competitively sensitive information.
+DO consider a “Fire or Chinese Wall” so that no one except the merger-planning staff will have access to competitively sensitive information.
+Also consider preparing a written informationaccess plan that identifies the merger-specific purpose for any information exchangebetween the companies.

-DO be careful how you draft documents that discuss the pending transaction.
-The words you choose to use in memoranda and other business correspondence may return to haunt you (e.g., “This will establish our dominance in the market.”).
+DO be careful how you discuss the pending transaction in any written or oral communication The words you choose to use in memoranda, in informal oral communications—if the lines are recorded—e.g., on the trading floor, and in other business correspondence may return to haunt you (e.g., “This will establish our dominance in the market.”).

 DO formulate a written plan for any necessary exchange of information between the companies.
 List the information to be obtained and relate each piece of information to a merger-specific purpose.
 This will force both companies to think carefully about which information is truly necessary.
 Later on, it will reassure antitrust enforcement authorities that no illicit information exchanges took place.